falkosch/tic-tac-toe-azure/README.md

 Do you have too much time available in your life?
 Do you feel the need to play a childhood or retro game?
 Here it is. :)

-Try it out on the [fstictactoe Azure Website](https://fstictactoe.azurewebsites.net).
+~~Try it out on the [fstictactoe Azure Website](https://fstictactoe.azurewebsites.net).~~ Unfortunately my 30-day free trial subscription of my Azure account expired and both the client and the Azure function app services got disabled for now.
+[I hosted the client app on another hosting platform](https://tictactoe.iterative-prototyping.com), so that you at least can try out the "offline" version, unfortunately without the Azure function player.

 It is an example application of a Tic Tac Toe game.
 It provides different player/opponent types for each of the two players: